-Welcome to the Rausser College of Natural Resources!
+Welcome to Rausser College of Natural Resources!

 The Rausser College of Natural Resources provides exceptional opportunities to study the dynamic interactions of the environment, health, and society; develop policies that will meet fundamental human needs; and serve the public by transferring research findings to society.

-Your Small-College Home
+Your Small College Home

-Like all the colleges and schools at UC Berkeley, Rausser College has specific requirements for our students.
+Students are encouraged to be in regular contact with their advisor and, at times, will be required to meet with the advisor to discuss their academic progress before they can enroll into the next term.Like all the colleges and schools at UC Berkeley, Rausser College has specific requirements for our students.
 You must satisfy College requirements in addition to your major requirements.
 To graduate, you must also satisfy university requirements.
 These are set by the University of California and cannot be changed by Rausser College.

 Undergraduate Advising and Support